The International Human Rights Framework on the Right of Peaceful Assembly

 The Domestic Legal Framework on the Right of Peaceful Assembly

 Under Article 30 of the 1992 Constitution of Togo, the State recognizes and guarantees within the conditions established by the law, the exercise of the freedoms of assembly and of peaceful demonstration without instruments of violence.

-The 2011 Law on Peaceful Assembly establishes a notification regime for public assemblies.
-Notification is required five days in advance.
+The 2011 Law on Peaceful Assembly established a notification regime for public assemblies, with notification required five days in advance.